When to Surrender in Blackjack?

 Pros

-Minimizes Losses : Surrendering allows players to save half of their bet in unfavorable situations, reducing overall losses.
+Minimizes Losses: Surrendering allows players to save half of their bet in unfavourable situations, reducing overall losses.

-Strategic Flexibility : Surrender adds an additional strategic layer to the game, giving players more options to manage their bets.
+Strategic Flexibility: Surrender adds a strategic layer to the game, giving players more options to manage their bets.

 Cons